mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Breaking the Iterative Process
-We can terminate the iterative process using the [`mismatch!`](@ref mismatch!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) function.
+We can terminate the iterative process using the [`mismatch!`](@ref mismatch!(::AcPowerFlow{NewtonRaphson})) function.
 The following code shows an example of how to use the function to break out of the iteration loop:
 ```@example ACPowerFlowSolution
 @voltage(pu, rad, V) # hide
 analysis = newtonRaphson(system)
 for iteration = 1:100
-    stopping = mismatch!(system, analysis)
+    stopping = mismatch!(analysis)
     if all(stopping .< 1e-8)
         println("Solution found in $(analysis.method.iteration) iterations.")
         break
     end
-    solve!(system, analysis)
+    solve!(analysis)
 end
 nothing # hide
 ```

-The [`mismatch!`](@ref mismatch!(::PowerSystem, ::ACPowerFlow{NewtonRaphson})) function returns the maximum absolute values of active and reactive power injection mismatches, which are commonly used as a convergence criterion in iterative AC power flow algorithms.
+The [`mismatch!`](@ref mismatch!(::AcPowerFlow{NewtonRaphson})) function returns the maximum absolute values of active and reactive power injection mismatches, which are commonly used as a convergence criterion in iterative AC power flow algorithms.

 ---

 ##### Wrapper Function
-JuliaGrid provides a wrapper function [`powerFlow!`](@ref powerFlow!(::PowerSystem, ::ACPowerFlow)) for AC power flow analysis.
+JuliaGrid provides a wrapper function [`powerFlow!`](@ref powerFlow!(::AcPowerFlow)) for AC power flow analysis.
 Hence, it offers a way to solve AC power flow with reduced implementation effort:
 ```@example ACPowerFlowSolution
-setInitialPoint!(system, analysis) # hide
+setInitialPoint!(analysis) # hide
 analysis = newtonRaphson(system)
-powerFlow!(system, analysis; verbose = 3)
+powerFlow!(analysis; verbose = 3)
 nothing # hide
 ```